2023 Best Allied Health Professions Associate Degree Schools in Ohio

 Read full report on Allied Health Professions at Mercy College of Ohio

-Lakeland Community College ranked #9 on this year’s Best Allied Health Professions Associate Degree Schools in Ohio list.
+Lakeland Community College landed the #9 spot in the 2023 rankings for the best associate degree allied health professions programs.
 Lakeland is a small public school located in the large suburb of Kirtland.

 The average amount in student loans that allied health majors at Lakeland take out while working on their Associate Degree is $23,710.

-University of Cincinnati - Blue Ash College came in at #10 in this year’s edition of the Best Allied Health Professions Associate Degree Schools in Ohio ranking.
-Located in the suburb of Blue Ash, UC Blue Ash College is a public college with a medium-sized student population.
+University of Cincinnati - Blue Ash College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
+It came in at #10 on the list.
+Located in the large suburb of Blue Ash, UC Blue Ash College is a public school with a medium-sized student population.

 After completing their Associate Degree, allied health graduates from UC Blue Ash College carry an average student debtload of $17,730.

-Read full report on Allied Health Professions at University of Cincinnati - Blue Ash College
+Full Allied Health Professions at University of Cincinnati - Blue Ash College Report

 Explore all the Best Allied Health Professions Schools in the Great Lakes Area or other specific states within that region.